 Chart provides more than 10 built-in palettes.
 Custom palettes can also be created as needed.

 There are several built-in skins available including Metro, Office themes, and Visual Studio.

-Chart provides the ability to save series and data point properties to XML format and then load them back to restore state to a new chart control.
+Save series and data point properties to XML format and then load them back to restore state to a new chart control.